AdobeDocs/experience-manager-65.en/help/sites-developing/headful-headless.md

 >[!NOTE]
 >
->Of course you could also re-implement the web shop SPA as a fully-functioning AEM SPA [using the AEM SPA Editor framework.](/help/sites-developing/spa-walkthrough.md) If you already have AEM and wish to create a new web shop or other SPA, this is the recommended method, but it out of the scope of this document.
+>Of course you could also re-implement the web shop SPA as a fully-functioning AEM SPA [using the AEM SPA Editor framework.](/help/sites-developing/spa-walkthrough.md) If you already have AEM and want to create a web shop or other SPA, this is the recommended method, but it is out of scope for this document.

 ## SPA Integration Levels {#integration-levels}